 A team of highly skilled teachers and teaching assistants (TA) across our whole school.

-A Learning Mentor and other trained staff to support children’s social and emotional needs.
+Trained staff to support children’s social and emotional needs.

 Bought-in services from CARITAS including counselling and family support (one day per week)